I believe in God as an ideal, a Spirit, a guide,

 I have little belief in an interventional divinity.

-I have no belief in post-mortal existence or judgement,
+I have no belief in post-mortal existence ,

 but I do believe in a divine ideal, a purpose,